AbstractKamen/coolNodeGarden/README.md

 [x] Node dragging
 [x] Create artificial boundary inside canvas, so nodes can collide with it or pass through [x] Voronoi Nodes which can be arranged by some input (img, text, pixels) and given other node properties (lines and colour).
 Should be immovable so the voronoi can be seen :)
+[x] Ui with more buttons which are relative to width and height

 todo add screenshots